 Dr. Griffith loved to read, especially mysteries, and books about history and archeology.
 He also enjoyed travelling, his favourite destinations being Italy and Greece, as well as anywhere he could ‘breathe in the mountain air.’
 Dr. Griffith and his wife Anne had three children: Jan, David and Peter, and four grand-children: Sarah, Rebecca, Madeline, and Sam.

-Dr. Griffith maintained his medical practice until he died on the 13th of December, 1993.
+Dr. Griffith maintained his medical practice until his death on the 13th of December, 1993.